cosmicjs/cosmicjs-node/README.md

 ```

 #### Edit Object Metafields
-Edit existing Object Metafields in your Bucket.
+You can edit an existing Object's Metafields by using the following method.
 This method allows you to edit specific Metafields indentified by `key`, without affecting other Metafields.
 ```javascript
 const params = {
   slug: 'my-object',